nasrimhdn/NasriDevs-Store/README.md

 -Profile page for the user

--roles admin and user
+-Roles Admin and User

 -CRUD we Create Post, Read Posts, Update Posts, Delete Posts

 -Categories

--filter and sort for products
+-Filter and Sort for products

 -Product single page